-"tree_size" equals the number of entries in the new tree.
+"tree size" equals the number of entries in the new tree.

-"sha256_root_hash" is the root of the Merkle Hash Tree.
+"root_hash" is the root of the Merkle Hash Tree.

 Each log MUST produce on demand a Signed Tree Head that is no older than the Maximum Merge Delay.
-In the unlikely event that it receives no new submissions during an MMD period, the log SHALL sign the same Merkle Tree Hash with a fresh timestamp.
+However, Signed Tree Heads could be used to mark individual clients (by producing a new one for each query), so logs MUST NOT produce them more frequently than is declared in their metadata.
+In general, there is no need to produce a new Signed Tree Head unless there are new entries in the log, however, in the unlikely event that it receives no new submissions during an MMD period, the log SHALL sign the same Merkle Tree Hash with a fresh timestamp.